Le40/EventSharedExpenseTracker/README.md

 - Entity framework as ORM
 - Identity framework for handling users
 - MvC as presentation layer
-- htmx in the front end
+- Bootstrap and htmx in the front end
-- Twilio for sending mails
+- Twilio for sending mails (not active at the time)
 - ImageSharp for pictures upload, resize and compression
 - Azure for deployment

 Features to be added:
 - friends management
 - currency settings and currency conversions

+TESTING:
+- free to test, app doesnt currently validate emails, so fake emails are possible
+- once created, can be deleted by loging in and in profile there is tab personal data.